smarie/python-azureml-client/README.md

 * Maps the errors to more friendly python exceptions
 * Supports both Request/Response and Batch mode
 * In Batch mode, performs all the Blob storage and retrieval for you.
-* Properly handles file encoding in both modes
+* Properly handles file encoding in both modes (`utf-8` is used by default as the pivot encoding)
+* Supports global `requests.Session` configuration to configure the HTTP clients behaviour (including the underlying blob storage client).

 ## Examples